jamshaidsohail5/cube-lang/readme.md

 Cube also provides a stateful form of reduction.
 Using intermediate state can be useful when processing consecutive elements of a data set, such as calculating the gap in days between dates in a list, or performing a compounding calculation.

-The example code below compounds the positive values in an array, starting with an initial value of 1.
+The example code below compounds the values in an array, starting with an initial value of 1.
+The `where` keyword is used to filter on positive values.
 In this reduce operation, the elements in the array are combined into a single value by multiplying each element with the result of the previous step.

 ```lua
 let a = [1, 2, 3, -4, 5]